Westcliffe Primary School

 Rationale:

 At Westcliffe Primary School, we are members of the Get Ahead Partnership and we work closely with them to ensure we are delivering the entire national curriculum in informative, yet exciting ways.
-It also helps to give our pupils access to a varied range of physical activities through memorable experiences and to take part in competition which will develop their confidence and give them a want to do their best and improve their performances.
+It also helps to give our pupils access to a varied range of physical activities through memorable experiences and to take part in competition which will develop their confidence and drive them to do their best and improve their performances.

 Aims: